Repentance

 Pseudo Spirituality

-“Pseudo” means false or counterfeit, and refers to man’s system of rules and rituals and/or satan’s system called “religion.”
-Religion is defined as satan’s ace trump whereby man believes that man’s way to God is being good, earning his own salvation by his own merit – his own good deeds, being a good person, etc. All religions require man to…
+Pseudo Spirituality “Pseudo” means false or counterfeit, and refers to man’s system of rules and rituals and/or Satan’s system called “religion.”
+Religion is defined as Satan’s ace trump whereby man believes that man’s way to God is being good, earning his own salvation by his own merit—his own good deeds, being a good person, etc. All religions require man to…

 Continue reading